2 weeks ago

 How services are running

-To maintain social distancing, we are relocating some of our services at Newport Bus Station from Monday 8th June.
-Stands B and D will be out of use.
-Routes 5, 7, 12 and 38 will use a temporary stop created at Church Litten (a 2 minute walk away).
+To maintain social distancing, we have relocated some of our services at Newport Bus Station.
+Stands B and D are out of use.
+Routes 5, 7, 12 and 38 now use a temporary stop created at Church Litten (a 2 minute walk away).
 Please see the map and list below so you know where you will need to catch your bus from.

 Our revised timetables reflect the current demand for bus travel whilst trying to maintain a good service for key workers during this difficult time.